 However, it is important to note that survival rates depend on several factors, including the subtype of lung cancer, and the stage of disease.

 Each year, tens of thousands of people are cured of NSCLC in the United States.
 And, some patients with advanced lung cancer can live many years after diagnosis.
-Sometimes, patients who are told that their lung cancer is curable do not live as long as those who are told that their lung cancer cannot be cured.
+Sometimes patients who are told that their lung cancer is incurable live longer than many who are told that their lung cancer is curable.
 The important thing to remember is that lung cancer is treatable at any stage, and these treatments have been proven to help people with lung cancer live longer with better quality of life.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by NSCLC.
 Use the menu to choose a different section to read in this guide.